NicolaeIotu/typelike/README.md

 ```

 ## Others
 **typelike** should fit most target purposes.
-For some cases (still uncovered) remember you can use as many
- templates as needed.
+For some cases remember you can use as many templates as needed.

 Additional settings are planned for the next releases.
-As always for suggestions and issues contact the author.
+For suggestions and issues please contact the author.

 **typelike** is &copy; Copyright 2020 Nicolae Iotu, nicolae.g.iotu@gmail.com